nishthaverma/PatternPal/README.md

 <img src="createnote.png" width= "450"; height="auto"; alt="Create Note Page">
 Additionally, below this, we can see the already saved patterns.
 Here's an example of what they look like:
 <img src="testpattern.png" width= "450"; height="auto"; alt="Test Pattern">
+These notes are currently private and you can only view them with the account credentials.
+I'm currently learning how to add functionality for multiple profiles.